twilio-professional-services/flex-project-template/docs/docs/feature-library/flex-v2/park-interaction.md

 }
 ```

 You may need a different use case then what this plugin does today.
 For example, currently when the customer writes a message, the task is routed to same workflow as the originally parked task.
-If you instead need to route back to a specific agent, you can change the unpark-interaction serverless function accordingly ([details for this example here](https://www.twilio.com/docs/flex/developer/conversations/park-an-interaction#add-a-specific-agent-back-to-the-interaction)).
+If you instead need to route back to a specific agent or queue, you can adjust your TaskRouter workflow to use the included `originalRouting.queueName`,`originalRouting.queueSid`, and/or `originalRouting.workerSid` task attributes, or you could modify the `unpark-interaction` serverless function to route directly using the queue and worker SIDs ([details for this example here](https://www.twilio.com/docs/flex/developer/conversations/park-an-interaction#add-a-specific-agent-back-to-the-interaction)).

 ## How does it work?